mwilliamson/zuice/doc/quick_start.rst

             price = self._price_fetcher.price_of(commodity)
             return price * number

-We then need to make sure that the ``PriceFetcher`` class is injectable.
+We then need to make sure that the :class:`PriceFetcher` class is injectable.

 .. note:: A type is injectable if either: